Granite Stake Tabernacle: Construction of the Second Granite Stake Tabernacle

 The second and current Granite Stake Tabernacle was designed by two young architects, Edward O. Anderson and Lorenzo Snow Young, who would later make an impact on the architecture of many other buildings for the Church of Jesus Christ of Latter-day Saints.
 Fundraising for the construction was done by members of the local area.
 The construction began in 1929, and required the demolition of four homes on the property including the childhood home of Stephen L. Richards.
-The building was completed in March 1930 at a cost of USD$225,000.
+The building was completed in March 1930 at a cost of US$225,000.
 LDS Church policy mandated that buildings would not be dedicated until they were paid off in full.
 Due to the Depression, the tabernacle wasn't dedicated until June 1938 by LDS Church President Heber J. Grant.
 In 1951 the tabernacle had an additional chapel built adjacent to the original structure for the Lincoln Ward's weekly meetings.